josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧠_value_of_the_outlier.md

 # 🧠 Value of the Outlier

-**First created:** 2025-08-16 | **Last updated:** 2025-08-27
+**First created:** 2025-08-16 | **Last updated:** 2025-08-29

 *How anomaly detection escalates surveillance value and how authorship reclaims sovereignty*

 ---

 ## ✨ Premise

 Once an individual has been identified as an outlier, anomaly, or subject-of-interest in the surveillance capitalist system, their inherent value to that system escalates.
 Extraction becomes not incidental but structural.

+Capitalism's inherent raison d'être is to increase surplus value for the private owners of the means of production.
+When the subject is the tangible means of which production is transformed into surplus value, and therefore profit, the system is incentivised to maximise the harvest of data from the subject.
 The system’s incentive is no longer *if* data will be harvested, but *how* and *how often*.
 The subject becomes a renewable resource.
+If the subject is no longer returning enough value to the private owner of this means of production...

+What should occur..?

+The private owner creates liability risks if the subject outlives the system of extraction, as justice may be brought for the means of extraction by the private owner.
+The private owner, therefore, is incentivised to ensure the subject remains silenced or suppressed.
+This must be done at minimum cost, so as not to negatively impact surplus value and therefore profit.

+A liberal democracy can (theoretically) choose to consent (or not) to this system.

+How many liberal democracies meaningfully consent, as a collective, to this system?

+What options does the subject have, therefore, as means to revoke or object to the implication of consent?

 ---

-## 🔑 Key Dynamics
+## 🗝️ Key Dynamics

 - **Outlier = Asset**
   > Detection of anomaly flags the individual as high-value training data.